 SAN FRANCISCO, Calif – Spring break, blooming flowers and warming temperatures are all hallmarks of spring time in Northern and Central California.
 So is April’s National Safe Digging Month – a public safety initiative supported by Pacific Gas and Electric Company (PG&E) and more than 1,000 other utilities — that raises awareness about the importance of having underground utility lines marked in advance of any digging project.
 It’s a nation-wide effort to help keep people safe while doing projects big and small.

 “Dig-ins are one of the most serious threats to public safety in our industry.
-Whether you are digging with a shovel or heavy machinery, a call to 811 can help keep you, your family and neighbors safe as well as help avoid costly repair that may result from striking an underground gas or electric line,” said PG&E Gas Operations Senior Vice President Jesus Soto.
+Whether you are digging with a shovel or heavy machinery, a call to 811 can help keep you, your family and neighbors safe as well as help avoid costly repair that may result from striking an underground gas or electric line or power take off,” said PG&E Gas Operations Senior Vice President Jesus Soto.

 • In 2017, there were nearly 1,800 third-party dig-ins on PG&E’s underground infrastructure across Northern and Central California.